-\item {In the post-planckian domain, the quantum de Sitter space-time extends in discrete levels from the planck scale hyperbolae $(n = 0)$ and the quantum (low $n$) levels to the quasi-classical and classical levels (intermediate and large $n$), tending asymptotically for the very large $n$ to a classical continuum space-time.
+\item {In the post-Planckian domain, the quantum de Sitter space-time extends in discrete levels from the Planck scale level $(n = 0)$ and the quantum (low $n$) levels to the quasi-classical and classical levels (intermediate and large $n$), tending asymptotically for the very large $n$ to a classical continuum space-time.
 Consistently, these levels have larger gravitational (Gibbons-Hawking) entropy $S_n$, lower vacuum density $\Lambda_n$ and lower Hubble rate $ H_n$.
-In the pre-planckian trans-planckian domain, quantum de Sitter extends from the planck scale hyperbolae $(n = 0)$ to the lengths and time smaller than the planck scale, the quasi-quantum transplanckian levels (small and medium $n$), until the deep extreme highly excited transplanckian levels (very large $n$) which are those of smaller entropy $S_{Qn}$, higher vacuum density $\Lambda_{Qn}$ and higher $H_{Qn}$.}
+In the pre-Planckian trans-Planckian domain, quantum de Sitter extends from the Planck scale level $(n = 0)$ to the lengths and time smaller than the Planck scale, the quasi-quantum trans-Planckian levels (small and medium $n$), until the deep extreme highly excited trans-Planckian levels (very large $n$) which are those of smaller entropy $S_{Qn}$, higher vacuum density $\Lambda_{Qn}$ and higher $H_{Qn}$.}

-\item{Cosmological evolution goes from the pre-planckian or trans-planckian quantum phase to the planck scale and then to the post-planckian universe: semiclassical accelerated de Sitter era (field theory inflation), then to the classical phase until the present {\it diluted} de Sitter era.
-This evolution between the different gravity regimes could be view as a mapping between asymptotic (in and out) states characterized by the sets $U_\Lambda$ and $U_Q$, and thus as a Scattering-matrix description: The most early quantum trans-planckian state in the remote past being the "`in-state", and the very late classical dilute state being the far future or today "`out-state"'.}
+\item{Cosmological evolution goes from the pre-Planckian or trans-Planckian quantum phase to the Planck scale and then to the post-Planckian universe: semiclassical accelerated de Sitter era (field theory inflation), then to the classical phase until the present {\it diluted} de Sitter era.
+This evolution between the different gravity regimes could be view as a mapping between asymptotic (in and out) states characterized by the sets $U_\Lambda$ and $U_Q$, and thus as a Scattering-matrix description: The most early quantum trans-Planckian state in the remote past being the "`in-state", and the very late classical dilute state being the far future or today "`out-state"'.}

 \item{The classical-quantum gravity duality relations are not "abstract" relations: observational values allow to verify them.
 In the item here below we include the implications of the trans-Planckian phase for inflation and its effects, which are testable by the CMB and gravitational-wave observations.
 Inflation and the fluctuations are derived with this model: It yields (i) the known (classical/semiclassical) inflation and its primordial scalar and tensor fluctuation spectra and their predicted numbers tested by the CMB and other cosmological observations, (ii) the quantum corrections and the numbers for these corrections which are in agreement with other independent computations of quantum corrections to inflation (as quantum inflaton decay and inflaton-fermion interactions for instance), (iii) the resummation for them.
 All them can be confronted or constrained by the CMB and large scale structure data, as well as in the future by gravitational-wave observations in the primordial gravitational wave frequency range.